dwarvesf/playground/Frontend/Report/frontend-report-second-half-of-november-2024.md

 ### [Evaluating Browser Support: A Framework for Deciding When to Use New CSS Features](https://www.joshwcomeau.com/css/browser-support)

-This blog post presents a framework for deciding whether to use new CSS features based on browser support.
-The framework considers three factors: the fallback experience if the feature isn't supported, the actual browser usage statistics for the specific audience (which may differ from global averages), and the potential harm caused by a broken experience for unsupported browsers.
-Devs can simulate unsupported browsers by temporarily removing the CSS declaration to assess the fallback and use `@supports` for custom fallbacks when necessary.
+Learn a framework to decide on using new CSS features based on browser support.
+It considers fallback experience, audience-specific browser stats, and risks of broken experiences.
+Simulate unsupported browsers by removing CSS declarations and use @supports for custom fallbacks when needed.

 ### [Crafting a new web performance score: Designing for scalability and clarity](https://csswizardry.com/2024/11/designing-and-evolving-a-new-performance-score/?utm_source=tldrwebdev)

-This blog highlights the limitations of comparing websites solely based on their Core Web Vitals (CWV) scores, as each metric employs a distinct unit and scale.
-This disparity in measurement units, including seconds for LCP, milliseconds for INP, and unitless decimals for CLS, makes it challenging to assess a site's overall performance.
-The author introduces CrRRUX, a new metric that normalizes each CWV metric onto a comparable 0-1 scale.
-The normalized values are then averaged to produce a single score, providing a comprehensive assessment of a website's performance relative to other websites within a cohort.
+This blog discusses the limitations of using Core Web Vitals (CWV) scores for comparing websites due to their differing units and scales.
+It introduces CrRRUX, a new metric that normalizes CWV metrics to a 0-1 scale and averages them for a single, comparable performance score within a cohort.

 ### Quick links